PayNearMe

 Share:

-Imagine how easy it would be if there was a QR code on the bill that customers could scan with their phone to instantly access a payment screen where they can pay with PayPal or other options.
-In a few taps they’re done – no need to remember a login, no typing in account details, no friction.
+Payment Experience Management removes the friction from the customer experience.
+Imagine how easy it would be if there was a QR code with an embedded Smart LinkTM on the bill that customers could scan with their phone to instantly access a payment screen without having to login where they can pay with debit, PayPal, Venmo or the option of their choosing.
+The result?
+More completed payments and fewer costly exceptions.

-Speaking of logins, 52% of Americans said that remembering .
-Eliminating the need for people to remember and enter username and password on a biller site or app solves a major pain point and removes a potential barrier to paying on time.
+Speaking of logins, according to PayNearMe research, 52% of respondents said that remembering logins, passwords and account numbers makes paying bills on-time difficult.
+Eliminating the need for people to remember and enter a username and password solves a major pain point and removes a potential barrier to paying on time

-With a modern self-service payments platform (like PayNearMe), billers can simply text or email customers a unique URL tied to their payment account, so they can seamlessly pay in a few taps.
-People can even save their personalized link to their mobile wallet (e.g., Apple Pay, Google Pay, Cash App, etc.) for easy one-click access to make future payments.
+With a modern platform that looks beyond transaction fees with a Payment Experience Management approach, billers can simply text or email customers a personalized URL tied to their account, allowing them to seamlessly pay in a few taps.
+Customers can even save their personalized link to their mobile wallet for easy, one-click access to make future payments.

 3. Offering limited ways to pay

-The PayNearMe platform empowers organizations to automate exceptional, self-service payment experiences that help improve profitability, operational efficiency, and customer experience.
+The PayNearMe platform empowers organizations to automate exceptional, self-service payment experiences that lower the total cost of acceptance, improve profitability and create a better customer experience.

 To learn more, contact us here or email sales@paynearme.com for more information.